 Was the Vehicle Properly Represented by the Dealer?

 One of the first things to consider is if the dealership properly represented the vehicle to you, the consumer.
 Most successful auto fraud cases rely on the dealer failing to properly represent the price or condition of the vehicle.
 For example, if a dealer puts an ad online stating that you can buy a specific car for $19,999 and it’s in perfect condition – but you later find out that they raised the price to $22,000 and the car has frame damage from a prior accident – you may have the right to cancel the auto sales contract.

 Now, walking back into the dealership and asking them to rip up the sales contract and give you your money back probably won’t work – regardless of how they did you wrong.
 If you enjoy a good argument, than it might be worth your time to try negotiating the cancellation yourself – but you will get stress free results much faster by calling an attorney.

-That’s right, there is no out of pocket expense for our Auto Fraud clients, as these cases are all accepted on a contingency retainer agreement.
+We offer free legal consultations to determine if you have a case, and often take these cases on a contingency basis – meaning very low upfront cost to the client.
 We will contact, and negotiate with the dealership to get you the best deal possible when cancelling your contract.
 Call our firm today to discuss the specifics of your situation, and speak with an attorney that can help you get the results you deserve.